 Glossary of terms

-Here’s a rundown of some popular terms associated with today’s TV technology.
+Here’s a rundown of some of the most common terms associated with today’s TV technology.

 High Dynamic Range (HDR)

 High dynamic range is probably most familiar to people through the HDR mode on their digital cameras.
-It’s designed to deliver a picture that has greater details in the shadows and highlights and a wider range of colors.
+It’s designed to deliver a picture that has greater details in the shadows and highlights, plus a wider range of colors.
 HDR in televisions pursues the same goal.
 The color palette is wider, blacks are deeper, and whites are brighter.
-Presently there are two major HDR formats: HDR10 and Dolby Vision.
+Presently, there are two major HDR formats: HDR10 and Dolby Vision.
 The former is the HDR standard, but Dolby Vision offers a premium experience.
 Consider a TV that supports both.

 Full Array Local Dimming (FALD)